Purpose:

 •To manage the IDSVA waiting list and match and introduce IDSVA or Advocacy workers to service users, depending on service user need, location and any specialism required.

-•To ensure appropriate risk and needs assessments are conducted and service users are provided with appropriate support, including ensuring smooth entry to other SAASSBMK services or appropriate external signposting or referring.
+•To ensure appropriate safeguarding and risk needs assessments are conducted and service users are provided with appropriate support, including ensuring smooth entry to other SAASSBMK services or appropriate external signposting or referring.

 •Ensure that all staff and volunteers maintain accurate, confidential service user records and respond to third party requests for confidential notes, following SAASSBMK’s policies and procedures.